Color printers make it possible for home printer owners to print various images and text documents with vivid colors on them.

 Basic Printer Checkup

-Our Printer Not Printing team advise printer owners to do a basic printer checkup before troubleshooting their printer issue.
+Our Printer Not Printing team advises printer owners to do a basic printer checkup before troubleshooting their printer issue.
 This ensures that you won’t be wasting time fixing your printer when it’s already unfixable.

 Here are the steps to do the basic printer checkup.